 Outstanding tasks are rescheduled for the next week if they are still relevant.

 Project Management Workflow Optimisations

 I track how many tasks were done in time before the due date.
 A also check how "loaded" my timetable is.

-It can be scaled rather straightforwardly if every team member keeps up to the flow described above.
+It can be scaled rather straightforwardly if every team member keeps up with the flow described above.

 Make estimations and arrange due dates.
-Sync up with other team members, planning tasks in a way to avoid blocking each other.
+Sync up with other team members, and plan tasks in a way to avoid blocking each other.
 That's it.
 Easy breezy.